tyrone-sudeium/LaunchXIV/README.md

 **Security Warning**:
 You shouldn't just randomly trust random applications from the internet with your passwords!
-Even though I do provide codesigned binaries for download here, that's only secure when there's an implied trust that I won't ever provide a binary that does malicious things that aren't reflected in the source code!
-The only truly safe way is to audit the code yourself and compile your own binaries.
+The only truly safe way to use software involving your passwords like this is to audit the code yourself and compile your own binaries.
 This is a nuisance, but Apple provides Xcode and developer accounts for free.

 If you can't be bothered and feel like you can trust me, a complete stranger